12 pennies = 1 shilling - 20 shillings = 1 pound.

-William Scilling, miner of Skelton, was charged with assaulting his wife, Elizabeth, after coming home drunk with another man.
-He had beaten
+William Scilling, Miner of Skelton, was charged with assaulting his wife, Elizabeth, after coming home drunk with another man.

 As a token of the subscribers respect he was presented with a handsome timepiece supplied by Mr G King of Skelton and a purse of gold.

 The half yearly rent audit of the Skelton Estate was held at the Wharton Arms Hotel.

 Owing to the unprecedented depreciation of prices for farm produce the Squire had reduced rents by 50 percent and in recognition he was presented with an illuminated address in a gold frame from the farmers of the district:-

 Martin and Charles Farndale of Kilton Hall, Matthew Young of Claphow, William Judson of Stankhouse, John Smith of Moorsholm Grange, William Raw of Red Hall, Henry Robinson of Howla Hay, Ralph Lynas of Cambank, Thomas Petch of Barns, Henry Atkinson of West Throstle, Robert W Stevenson of Trout Hall, William D Petch of East Pastures, Charlotte J Thompson of Boosbeck, Eli Wotton of Skate Beck.

 William Scilling was charged with deserting his wife at Skelton, whereby she became a charge to the Guisborough Union Workhouse.